 All requisitions for furniture must have a Project Information Form from Facilities Management attached.
 If you have questions about furniture specifications, please email Facilities Management at TWUProjects@twu.edu.

-The definition of Guest Lecturer/Performer shall include: distinguished faculty, eminent or renowned individuals presenting lectures, speeches, seminars, workshops or performances.
+The definition of a Guest Lecturer shall include: an individual presenting lectures, speeches, seminars, workshops to students.

 Memberships and Dues